happycube/cxadc-linux3/README.md

 **Note!**

 `40Mhz 8-bit & 20Mhz 16-bit modes` have a **very rare** chance of working on stock non-modified cards, with the stock 28Mhz crystal.

-It's recommended to physically replace the stock crystal with an [40/48/54Mhz fundamental crystal or external clock mod](https://github.com/happycube/cxadc-linux3/wiki/Modifications) to achieve higher sample rate capture abbility and lower noise or multi card capture on the same clock source.
+It's recommended to physically replace the stock crystal with an ABLS2-40.000MHZ-D4YF-T, to achieve said sample rate capture ability and lower noise.

 Alternatively, enter 2 digit values (like 20), that will then be multiplied by 1,000,000 (so 20 = 20,000,000sps), with the caveat